 The health benefits

 A wide range of research has linked different forms of giving to better health.
-Researchers suggest that one reason giving-gifts may improve physical health and longevity is that it helps decrease stress.
-In a study by Rachel Piferi of Johns Hopkins University and Kathleen Lawler of the University of Tennessee, people who valued giving [gifts] to others had a direct physiological benefit, such as lower blood pressure, than participants who didn’t.
+Researchers suggest that prosocial behavior (thinking about others instead of oneself), like gifting, improves the immune system, reduces blood pressure, and alleviates stress.
+In a study by Rachel Piferi of Johns Hopkins University and Kathleen Lawler of the University of Tennessee, people who valued giving [gifts] to others had a direct physiological benefit than participants who didn’t.

-Given all of the research conducted, it’s safe to say that gifting should be much more than just a year-end chore.
-It can help you build stronger social connections, live a longer healthier life, and even jumpstart a cascade of gratitude through your workplace or community.
-So don’t be surprised if you find yourself benefiting from a great gift experience in more ways than one.
+Given all of the research conducted, it’s safe to say that introducing gifting year-round is the best thing you can do for your health in 2024. 😉 It can help you build stronger social connections, live a longer, healthier life, and even jumpstart a cascade of gratitude through your workplace or community.
+So don’t be surprised if you find yourself benefiting from a great gift experience with Cultivate in more ways than one.
+As the Gifting Experts, we’ve tapped into the science of gifting that leaves everyone feeling better than when they started.